sdiehl/wiwinwlh/tutorial.md

 instantiated to nay instance of the ``Num`` or ``Fractional`` typeclass at the call-site, depending on the inferred type.

-To use a blunt metaphor, uou're effectively placing an object in a hole and the size and shape of the hole defines the object you place there.
-This is very different than in other languages where a literal like ``2.718`` is hardcoded in the compiler to be a specific type ( double or something ) and you cast the value at runtime to be something smaller or larger as needed.
+To use a blunt metaphor, we're effectively placing an object in a hole and the size and shape of the hole defines the object you place there.
+This is very different than in other languages where a numeric literal like ``2.718`` is hard coded in the compiler to be a specific type ( double or something ) and you cast the value at runtime to be something smaller or larger as needed.

 ```haskell
 42 :: Num a => a